PROGRAMS

 Safe at Home

-At Rebuilding Together, we believe that older adults should be able to remain safe, healthy and independent in their own homes and communities.
-According to AARP, nearly 90% of older adults would prefer to stay in their current homes as long as possible.
-Aging in place is also widely understood to be more cost-effective than nursing homes and assisted living facilities.
+At Rebuilding Together, we believe older adults should have the opportunity to remain safe, healthy, and independent in their own homes and communities.
+According to AARP, nearly 90% of older adults prefer to stay in their homes as long as possible.
+Aging in place is not only a personal preference but also a more cost-effective alternative to nursing homes and assisted living facilities.
+However, most homes in the U.S. are not designed to accommodate the physical and cognitive changes that come with aging.
+For older adults on fixed or limited incomes, the cost of essential home modifications can be a significant burden—especially for low-income seniors, who often live in older homes and experience higher rates of disability.

-* Falls reduction interventions that minimize the risk of falls in the home
+- Falls reduction interventions to minimize the risk of falls in the home

-* Home modifications that address the safety and quality of life for the residents
+- Home modifications that enhance safety and quality of life

-* Fire prevention strategies that reduce the risk of home fires
+- Fire prevention strategies to reduce the risk of home fires

 She Builds

-Rebuilding Together’s She Builds program features community revitalization projects that create real change for women.
-She Builds provides critical home repairs to women in need and revitalizes community centers providing services to women and their families.
-The event series includes home repair trainings to give women the confidence and skills to maintain safe and healthy homes.
-According to the National Women's Law Center, more than one in seven women and more than one in five children live in poverty.
-More than half of those children live in families headed by women, and most don’t have a spouse’s income to rely on to support their family.
-Together we can increase the health and safety of their homes, and empower women to become change makers in their communities.
+She Builds is a community revitalization program dedicated to creating real change for women by providing critical home repairs and revitalizing community centers that serve women and families.
+In addition to home repairs, She Builds includes hands-on training sessions that equip women with the skills and confidence to maintain safe and healthy homes.
+By empowering women through education and support, we help them take control of their living environments and build stronger, more resilient communities.
+According to the National Women's Law Center, more than one in seven women and one in five children live in poverty.
+Over half of those children are in families led by women who often lack a second income for financial stability.
+Together, we can improve the health and safety of their homes while empowering women to become changemakers in their communities.

 Disaster Relief